Lothringen/CVR-Problem/README.md

 output: A first line with the total number of vehicles X required, followed by X lines with the route followed for each vehicle Xi, exhibiting the points in the order they should be visited.
 And a last line with the sum of costs of the presented routes.

+Since this is an NP-Hard problem, the purpose is not to find the optimal solution but the best possible.
+Hence, the four following heuristics are designed and implemented in this project:

+* Constructive heuristic of savings based on the Clark-Wright method.
+* Another greedy constructive heuristic - closest neighbour.
+* Constructive heuristic of cluster-first, route-second.
+Clusters build through sweep algorithm, TSP solved with closest neighbour heuristic.
+* An additional constructive heuristic of cluster-first, route-second.
+Clusters are build with savings algorithm, TSP solved with 2-OPT.

 ## Setup
 To run this project, choose a possible heuristic {savings, goloso, sweep, 2-opt}, samples are to be selected from files inside the data file (A, B or X) and have the specific input required for this assignement.